1984–85 Gillingham F.C. season: August–December

 Gillingham's first game of the season was at home to Newport on 25 August; Oakes made his debut against his former club and Hinnigan also played his first game for Gillingham.
-The match ended in a 1–1 draw, Tony Cascarino scoring Gillingham's first goal of the season.
+The match ended in a 1–1 draw; Tony Cascarino scored Gillingham's first goal of the season.
+A week later, he scored again as the team gained their first win of the campaign, defeating Orient 4–2; Shearer made his debut as a substitute.
+Victories against Cambridge United and Wigan Athletic, in both of which Cascarino scored, meant that after four games Gillingham were top of the Third Division league table.
+On 18 September, Gillingham were defeated for the first time during the season, losing 2–0 away to Hull City, but then won their next two league games and were third in the table at the end of September.